Dimboola, Victoria, Australia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Be careful to find the correct kind.
-Many adapters currently sold are just plugs and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most places.
+A plug adapter that supports outlet types I. Make sure to get the necessary kind.
+The majority of adapters currently being sold are simply plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most countries.

 A good option is this one